canaxess/presentations/a11y-camp-2020/README.md

 **Test:** Sort all records ascendingly by surname and identify the first record

+**Steps**
+1. Navigate to table
+2. Navigate to 'surname' column
+3. Activate sort control and sort ascendingly
+4. Identify the first record in the table

+**Result**
+* Have identified 'surname' column
+* Can activate sort control
+* Sort direction applied isn't announced
+* Insufficient guidance with how to re-sort column

 ## Resources
 ### Twitter conversations
 These were conversations I posted to Twitter which resulted in great feedback (click through to read) which helped formulate my approach towards compatibility testing.